Child Protection statement

 Mrs Jessica Baker – SENDCo

-All Safeguarding staff are featured on posters displayed throughout school with their pictures on and they wear pink lanyards.
+All Safeguarding staff are featured on posters displayed throughout school with their pictures on.
+These members of staff also wear pink lanyards, which both students and staff are aware of.

 You can contact any of the above staff at West Exe School on 01392 660100 or via email to that relevant member of staff.